Joshua Perper

-Joshua Perper (December 17, 1932 – July 12, 2021) was a noted forensic pathologist and toxicologist.
+Joshua Perper (December 17, 1932 – July 12, 2021) was an American forensic pathologist and toxicologist.
 He served as the Chief Medical Examiner of Broward County, Florida for seventeen years, during which time he conducted autopsies on a number of famous individuals, including Anna Nicole Smith.
 Prior to his appointment to that position, he served as Allegheny County's Coroner serving metro Pittsburgh.

 Early life and professional career

 Perper was born in Bacău, Romania.
 Being Jewish, he escaped the Nazis during World War II and, following the war, the Russians.
 At the age of 18, he moved to Israel, graduating from the Hebrew University of Jerusalem Faculty of Medicine (medical school) in 1960 and Faculty of Law (law school) in 1966.
 In 1969, he finished post graduate studies in forensic pathology at Johns Hopkins University.
 He served as Associate Medical Examiner, Senior Research Fellow and then Chief Medical Examiner in Baltimore, Maryland from 1969 to 1971.
 Between 1971 and 1994, while living in Pittsburgh, Pennsylvania, Perper was a toxicologist and then Chief Forensic Pathologist in the Allegheny County Coroner's Office (now called the Medical Examiner's Office), serving under Cyril Wecht.